 This is a special routine invoked with the erlang function port_control/3.
 It works a little like an "ioctl" for erlang drivers.
 The data given to port_control/3 arrives in buf and len.
-The driver may send data back as a driver binary, using rbuf and rlen.
+The driver may send data back, using rbuf and rlen.